Recent Just for Fun Posts

 Photos (from left to right): Wenger 16386 Swiss Army EvoWood 11 Pocket Knife, $50 on Amazon and Apolis Transit Issue Key Chain, $38 on Amazon

 Just like bridesmaids, groomsmen need gifts too!
 Whether it’s your big brother or buddy from your college fraternity, now is the time to show them how much they mean to you.
-Assuming that they have rented a tuxedo or suit, have escorted great grandma down the aisle, and haven’t said anything obscene during the reception toast, give them something other than a flask.
+Assuming that they have rented a tuxedo or suit, planned a bachelor party (nothing like The Hangover) , said nothing too inappropriate during the reception toast, give them something other than a flask.
 Check out our Advice Editor’s can’t-miss gifts under $50.

 Photos (from left to right): Bait Footwear City and Estate Wedge, $65 on ModCloth and Mei Shoes Maritime for a Change Wedges, $65 on ModCloth

 If comfort is your number one priority when it comes to walking down the aisle (and kickin’ it on the dance floor), you’re probably not even considering those four-inch stilettos.
 Flats are a comfy alternative, but wedges are where it’s at if you still want a little extra height.
 Luckily, our Fashion Editor has hand-picked 15 of her favorites that are ALL under $150.
 You just can’t beat that price!